Real Name: Unknown; last name may be Tremont

 Group Membership: None

-Affiliations: agent of Jonathan Tremont; Pagan
+Affiliations: Jonathan Tremont, Pagan

-(briefly posed as his enemy);
+(briefly posed as his enemy), Split-Second Squad, Taskmaster;

 He also can summon up the Avatars of Templar--counterparts to himself who do his bidding

 (a shard of extradimensional evil

-Known Relatives: Jonathon Tremont and Pagan (brothers)
+Known Relatives: Jonathon Tremont, Pagan (brothers)

-Base of Operations: Mobile
+Base of Operations: Mobile;